-488 III.A.2-9 489 III.A.2-10
+490 III.A.2-2 491 III.A.2-12 492 III.A.2-8 493 III.A.2-11

-490 III.A.2-2 491 III.A.2-12 492 III.A.2-8 493 III.A.2-11 The College has a comprehensive and effective selection process to ensure content area expertise when hiring faculty.
+The College has a comprehensive and effective selection process to ensure content area expertise when hiring faculty.
 All faculty screening committees must have at least two faculty approved by the Academic Senate494, in accordance with Administrative Procedure 3.15.3495.
 The materials submitted by each applicant are reviewed by screening committee members and evaluated to determine which applicants are selected for interview496.

-It is recommended that faculty teaching distance education offerings complete a certification program, the College's QOLT Work Group497 or similar program.
-Led by the Instructional Technologist, the QOLT Work Group prepares faculty for effective online teaching498.
-The DE Coordinator, the Instructional Technologist and the DEAC offer workshops and professional development opportunities for faculty and for those who wish to teach distance education courses499.
-Training is based on the OEI Course Design Rubric500.
-The DEAC and the DE Coordinator are in the process of designing a three-year re-training schedule for all faculty teaching DE courses, with a review process for courses also forthcoming.
+It is recommended that faculty teaching distance education offerings complete a certification program, the College's QOLT Work Group Program.
+Led by the Instructional Technologist, the QOLT Work Group prepares faculty for effective online teaching Program.
+The DE Coordinator, the Instructional Technologist and the DEAC offer workshops and professional development opportunities for faculty and for those who wish to teach distance education courses Program Program.
+Training is based on the OEI Course Design Rubric Program Program Program In DEAC and the DE Coordinator are in the process of designing a three-year re-training schedule for all faculty teaching DE courses, with a review process for courses also forthcoming.
 This is discussed further in Standards II.A.2 and II.A.7.
-A draft Online/Hybrid Course Assignment Process501 will be circulating through participatory governance bodies in fall 2019; this process makes transparent the practices that have been in place since 2017.
+A draft Online/Hybrid Course Assignment Process Proc